Elizabeth1997/Play-with-Ibex/README.md

 <span style="color:red;">If you want to change using another interpreter, please do the deploymemt configuration first and then set the SSH interpreter</span>

 One more thing!
-After configure the deployment settings, selec what you want from deployment configurations list!
+After configure the deployment settings, select what you want from deployment configurations list!
 No need to set a new server configuration again!
 Pay attention!
 Otherwise it will occur permission deny issue during uploading the files from localhost to remote server.
 <img src='./img/10.png' width=600/>